In a Nutshell:

 keep the rider firmly in the seat when traveling over uneven terrains.
 It’s an excellent design decision, but some people prefer to be on a sitting level.

-That’s particularly true for people who plan to use this chair mostly on flat, level terrains and in urban settings.
-If that describes you, then you’ll probably want an inexpensive wedge cushion.
+That’s particularly true for people planning to use this chair mostly on flat, level terrains and urban settings.
+If that describes you, you’ll probably want an inexpensive wedge cushion.

 An Image of Grit Freedom Chair: Foot Pegs